semimod/openvaf-website/content/docs/getting-started/usage.md

 circuit simulators that implement the [OSDI interface](../../details/osdi), such as Ngspice.

-## Ngspice Integration
+# Ngspice Integration

+## Loading OSDI Files

-Once you have a compiled OSDI file as described above, it can be loaded by Ngspice with a simple simulator command.
+Once you have a compiled an OSDI file as described above, it can be loaded by Ngspice using a simple Ngspice simulator command.

 ```bash
 osdi <path>.osdi
 ```

-If the path specified is a relative path like `folder/example.osdi` it will be resolved in the current working directory.
-To load a model within a netlist the `pre_osdi` command must be used for ensuring that the model is loaded before the netlist is resolved:
+To load a model in a netlist, one must add `pre` to the  `osdi` command for ensuring that the model is loaded before the netlist is resolved:

 ```bash
 .control